sofarsophie/addressbook-level1/README.md

 ## Design

-AddressBook saves data in a plain text file, one line for each person, in the format `NAME p/PHONE e/EMAIL`.
+AddressBook saves data in a plain text file, one line for each person, in the format `NAME p/PHONE e/EMAIL a/ADDRESS`.
 Here is an example:

 ```
-John Doe p/98765432 e/johnd@gmail.com
+John Doe p/98765432 e/johnd@gmail.com a/322 Clementi Ave 1
-Jane Doe p/12346758 e/jane@gmail.com
+Jane Doe p/12346758 e/jane@gmail.com a/12 Penang Road
 ```

 All person data are loaded to memory at start up and written to the file after any command that mutates data.